justinlarson/Web-App-Hacking-Workshop/README.md

 ```

 ## Easy MacOS Setup
-Make sure Git, Docker, Brew, Chromium and Ruby are already installed
+Make sure Git, Docker, and Brew are already installed
 ```
 git clone https://github.com/justinlarson/Web-App-Hacking-Workshop.git
 cd Web-App-Hacking-Workshop
 chmod 755 setup_Mac.sh
 ./setup_Mac.sh
 ```
-* Chromium should open configured for Burp
 * Juice shop will be running at `http://localhost:3000/#/search`
 * DVWS will be running at `http://localhost/dvws/`
 * VTM will be running at `http://localhost:8000`